joshtynjala/optimizing-performance-for-the-flash-platform/working-with-media/audio.md

 (AAC Main, AAC LC, and SBR).
 A simple optimization can be made by using AAC files instead of mp3 files.
 The AAC format offers better quality and smaller file size than the mp3 format at an equivalent bitrate.
-Reducing file size saves bandwidth, which is an important factor on mobile devices that don’t offer high-speed Internet connections.
+Reducing file size saves bandwidth, which is an important factor on mobile devices that don't offer high-speed Internet connections.

 ## Hardware Audio Decoding